Store

 Studies on If Brain Structure Is Affected by Steroid Use

-Grey matter is a type of brain tissue that’s largely found in the cerebellum, cerebrum, and brain stem.
+Grey matter is a type of brain tissue largely found in the cerebellum, cerebrum, and brain stem.
 It contains mostly neuronal cell bodies and unmyelinated axons.
 This brain tissue is responsible for processing information in the brain, receiving information, and regulating outgoing information.

 Study Observations: Brain Structure Affected by Steroid Use